Cloudyn/azure-enable-diagnostics/README.md

 * **ChooseStorage**
     * Prompt the user to choose/create which Standard Storage Accounts should be used per ResourceGroup-Location combination.
     * Default = false
+* **StoragePerLocation**
+    * Use a single Diagnostics Storage Account per location
+    * Default = Use a Diagnostics Storage Account per ResourceGroup per location
 * **ChooseVM**
     * Prompt the user to choose which VMs should have Diagnostics enabled.
     * Default = false